l77l77/mbaytas.github.io/crazyflie.md

 ---
-title: Building Interactivity with the Crazyflie and Motion Capture
+title: Human-Drone Interaction with the Crazyflie and Motion Capture
 ---

 > WORKING DRAFT, IN PROGRESS

-# Building Interactivity with the Crazyflie and Motion Capture
+# Human-Drone Interaction with the Crazyflie and Motion Capture

 *March 2021*